 Students living outside the school’s walk boundary will be eligible to receive an ORCA Card.
 The ORCA Card should be kept secure and in good condition.
 A lost, stolen or damaged ORCA Card may be replaced at a cost of $25.
 The old card will be deactivated and the new card activated.
-Forms for replacement ORCA Cards do no need a parent signature.
 The ORCA Cards are active from the first day of school and will be good through the last day of school.
 Students and/or guardians are required to sign an initial issue form or a reactivation form which outlines district transportation’s rules of use for ORCA Cards.

 Bellevue High School Parking Policy (2021-2022)

-2. The student parking fee is $100.
+- The student parking fee is $100.
 Running Start & those attending WANIC classes at other schools must have a permit to park at Bellevue.
 As such, these students will be prioritized.
 Non-Bellevue WANIC students may park for free where assigned with a parking permit once they have paid for parking at their home school.
 Everyone needs to turn in a signed parking contract.
 Permit fees may be paid at the Accountant Office or online.
 Parking permits may be picked up during yet to be determined August dates prior to the start of school, or after said dates in the Main Office by appointment.
 You must present a receipt to receive your parking permit.

 - All students & parents must read, complete, & initial the online parking application.

 - Students must complete the online application, which acknowledges they have read the rules and regulations.
 Public transportation is also encouraged.

-5. If a student has a parking pass they cannot get a district provided Metro Pass.
+- If a student has a parking pass, they cannot get a district provided Metro Pass.

-6. Priority will be given to carpools for the listed dates, then seniors, then juniors.
+- Priority will also be given to carpools for the listed dates, then seniors, then juniors.
 Any remaining spots will then be awarded to licensed sophomores.